treeverse/lakeFS/design/open/hard-delete.md

 #### Stage Object

 1. Object path is in the repo namespace:
-   1. read its metadata, increment the counter and update the metadata on the object.
+   1. read its metadata,
+      1. If counter > 0, increment the counter and update the metadata on the object.
+Otherwise, treat as deleted.
    2. If the object's write to object store fails - rollback the metadata update.
 2. Object path is outside the repo namespace:
    1. lakeFS will not handle its retention - therefore it will have to be deleted by the user or by a dedicated GC process

-#### Delete Object

-1. Read object's metadata
-2. Reference counter exists:
-   1. if counter == 1
-      1. Hard-delete object
-   2. if counter > 1
-      1. Decrement counter
-3. If reference counter doesn't exist:
-   1. Retention is not handled in lakeFS

 #### LinkPhysicalAddress